statistik-lehre/rtutorials/README.md

 do it, you are welcome to collaborate.
 Either report it as an issue or even better, fix it yourself!

-The git part of collab involves clone the repository to your machine, create a new development branch and afterwards, create a pull request to integrate the changes.
+The git part of collab involves cloning the repository to your machine, creating a new development branch and afterwards, creating a pull request to integrate the changes.

 The content part involves going to `inst/tutorials/…/….Rmd` and editing it.